Ntrie1/Ecommerce-SPA-ReactProject/README.md

 ## Register Page
 Register form requires email, username, password and confirm password

-Form Validaiton
+Form Validation

 * the validation for the email is the same as in login.
 * the username should be at least 5 characters.
-* confirm password should match with password this is checked by error handling from the server.
+* confirm password should match with password which is checked by error handling from the server.

 ![Alt text](image-5.png)